 Consider letting the child and parent/caregiver play in the assessment room for 5–10 minutes without the SLP in the room.
 If observation/videotaping is available, the SLP can observe.
 This allows for comparison of the child's communication with and without an unfamiliar person in the area.
 After this time period, the SLP can enter the room and allow the child and parent/caregiver to continue playing for several minutes.
 Then, enter the child's circle of play (Middendorf & Buringrud, 2009).

 Be prepared to make the first sessions informal and flexible.
 Develop a relationship with the child prior to the evaluation by scheduling two to three sessions for age appropriate recreational or play-based interactions without the expectation for speech.
 Play at the child's level, and follow his/her lead with open-ended, creative play involving arts and crafts, building blocks, and/or board games (Kotrba, 2015).

 The first meeting with the child is likely to affect the success and rate of progress that will be made throughout intervention, so avoid triggering the child's anxiety by using defocused communication strategies (Oerbeck, Stein, Wentzel-Larsen, Langsrud, & Kristensen, 2014), such as:

 Use of non-threatening tasks, such as a picture-pointing task, may be beneficial during assessment when selective mutism is suspected as a possible diagnosis.
 Acknowledge and respond to the child's gestures for expressive communication if the child is nonverbal.
 Assess the effectiveness of the child's attempts at nonverbal communication and the child's behaviors when engaged in communication.
 Be mindful of variabilities within nonverbal communicaton.
-See ASHA's Practice Portal pages on Cultural Competence and Social Communication Disorder for further information.
+See ASHA's Practice Portal pages on Cultural Responsiveness and Social Communication Disorder for further information.

 During evaluation and treatment, the SLP may collaborate with and refer to the following professionals: